 Blacketts also appear as characters in fiction.
 In addition to Nancy Blackett in Arthur Ransome’s “Swallows and Amazons” (see A Blackett female pirate), the Blackett family, headed by Herbert Blackett, feature in E. H. Young’s “Chatterton Square”, published in 1947 and republished several times since.

 “The Country of the Pointed Firs”, a novel by Sarah Orne Jewett, published in 1896, features an eighty-six-year-old Mrs. Blackett, the mother of the narrator, and her son William.
 The novel is considered to be the masterpiece of the author, who is regarded as one of the leading American writers of her day.

 “Mrs. Blackett: Her Story” by Emily E. S. Elliott (1836-1897), published in 1868 and reprinted in 1899 and 1909, is a charming story of a housekeeper, the widow of Tom Blackett, relating her life story to the young folk of the household.
 It had previously been issued as part of “Copsley Annals” in 1866 and Miss Elliott agreed, somewhat reluctantly, to its being published as a separate volume after many requests from her readers.

-J. G. Farrell’s novel, “The Singapore Grip”, published in 1978, centres around Walter Blackett, the head of the fictional firm of Blackett and Webb, British Singapore’s oldest and most powerful firm, and the impact of the Japanese invasion in World War II.
+J. G. Farrell’s novel, “The Singapore Grip”, published in 1978, and adapted for a television series in 2020, centres around Walter Blackett, the head of the fictional firm of Blackett and Webb, British Singapore’s oldest and most powerful firm, and the impact of the Japanese invasion in World War II.